Kyagara/equinox/README.md

 ## Todo

-- Readme section about cache and rate limit
 - Rework retry, I believe the ratelimit is not respecting retry after header
 - Properly use context
 - Fix issue with some ByAccessToken methods not being cached (dont want to use auth header as cache key)